jdalcin/udacity-projects/neighborhood-map/README.md

 ## Website Access

 1. Open file index.html using your favorite browser.
-2. Welcome to the Website!
+2. Welcome to the website!

 ### Third-Party API's